-Questions 2.
-Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: a dual registration system would be too cumbersome for LGAs &amp; difficult for dog owners to comply with . up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
-This uld replace the need to issue a sterilisation certificate.
-3. Would you support this approach?☑ Yes☐ No☐ Unsure Please provide reasons for your response: centralised registration is the best option.
+2. Please indicate your preference for the following: Option 1 - registration, microchipping and de-sexing by six months Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference:

+From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
+This would replace the need to issue a sterilisation certificate.

+3. VVC ould you support this approach?

+X Yes

+No

+Unsure

+Please e provide reasons for your response: